rooman0t8/guiTradeStudy/readme.txt

 concurrency implementation.

-Trade Study Info
+Trade Study Evaluation
 ================================================================================
 I need to way to quantify and rank Selenium/Python, Selenium/Jest, and TestCafe

 Scale 1-5
 Weighted

+Categories:
    functionality
    framework reuse
    future proof
    ease of use

+See evaluationMatrix.xlsx